Clyde Arbuckle

 Clyde Arbuckle (1903–1998) was an American historian of, and lifelong resident of, San Jose, California.
 He is the author of Clyde Arbuckle's History of San José.
 This 500 page book has been extensively referenced by historians.

 Early life

 Arbuckle was the son of W. J. Arbuckle, and the brother of Roscoe "Fatty" Arbuckle, a silent film star.
 As a young man, Arbuckle played the banjo.
-Arbuckle was also a road bicycle racer with the Garden City Wheelmen, San Jose residents have named a public school in his memory, and a referee at the Burbank Velodrome.
+Arbuckle was also a road bicycle racer with the Garden City Wheelmen, and a referee at the Burbank Velodrome.
 In 1922 he set a national cycling speed record.

 Career

 Arbuckle was the founder and curator of the San José Historical Museum (now called History San Jose).
 He was secretary of the San Jose Historic Landmarks Commission.

 Arbuckle was San Jose's official historian for more than fifty years.
 During this time he amassed a large collection of photographs of the area, which are now housed at the San Jose Public Library.
 The photographs have been used to illustrate many history books.